zard17/A2UI/docs/a2ui_protocol.md

                           },
                           "template": {
                             "type": "object",
-                            "description": "A template for generating a dynamic list of children from a data model list. `componentId` is the component to use as a template, and `dataBinding` is the path to the list in the data model.", "properties": {
+                            "description": "A template for generating a dynamic list of children from a data model list. `componentId` is the component to use as a template, and `dataBinding` is the path to the map of components in the data model.
+Values in the map will define the list of children.", "properties": {
                               "componentId": {
                                 "type": "string"